FAQs

 • Specific reporting requirements

-Fixed fee arrangements are agreed in advance and detailed in the engagement letter or contract.
+Fixed fee arrangements are agreed in advance and be dependent on investigation area and scope.

 Additional Costs